 Serinus seeks to ensure the health, safety, security and welfare of our employees and those with whom we work and to ensure that we have a workforce that is performing at its best and to contribute to the economic and social development of the countries in which we operate.
 Serinus Energy Romania S.A. has been certified for ISO 45001:2018 (Occupational Health and Safety).

 Serinus has an Emergency Response Plan in place for all projects and assets.
 This plan is reviewed annually with consultation from the Business Units.
 The plans are communicated to the workforce and response personnel receive training to ensure they are competent to carry out their emergency roles.
 The plan is recirculated to the Serinus team involved, prior to the launch of any major works campaign.
 These circulations are further supplemented by periodic refresher training, with drills and training exercises regularly carried out.
-In Romania, there have been 667 days without accidents and 1,853 days in Tunisia.
-In 2020, there were no Lost Time Injuries recorded across both Tunisia and Romania operations and we maintain a continuous focus on providing a safe working environment for our workforce.
+In Romania, there have been no accidents since commencing production in 2019.
+There had been 981 days without accidents as at 31 December 2021 and the Company passed the 1,000-day milestone on 19 January 2022.
+In Tunisia, there were 2,218 days with no accidents as at 31 December 2021.
+In 2021, there were no Lost Time Injuries recorded across both Tunisia and Romania operations and we maintain a continuous focus on providing a safe working environment for our workforce.
 Our goal is to maintain this high level of safety and efficiency.

-A key health and safety issue for the Group in 2020 has been dominated by measures implemented to protect its workforce from COVID-19 which included amended shift patterns and working from home schedules, additional operational protocols to minimise the risk of infection, the provision of protective equipment, regular disinfection of facilities and testing of personnel, as well as on-site access to medical staff, and in Romania the energy sector has been identified as a priority industry that qualifies staff for vaccination.
+A key health and safety issue for the Group in 2021 has continued to be dominated by measures implemented to protect its workforce from COVID-19 which included amended shift patterns and working from home schedules as required by local regulations, additional operational protocols to minimise the risk of infection, the provision of protective equipment, regular disinfection of facilities and testing of personnel, as well as on-site access to medical staff.

 Our Code and Policies commit us to providing a workplace free of discrimination where all employees can fulfil their potential based on merit and ability.
 We value a diverse workforce and are committed to providing a fully inclusive workplace, which ensures we recruit and retain the highest calibre candidates while providing the right development opportunities to ensure existing staff have rewarding careers.
 Both the Romanian and Tunisian business units are led and managed by Romanian and Tunisian nationals respectively, and we currently have no expatriates in either of the business units.
 Our Romanian business is led by Ms. Alexandra Damascan and 50% of the staff in Romania are women, while in Tunisia 32% of the local head office are female.
 We value a diverse and equal opportunities workforce and we aim to recruit locally in all jurisdictions as we believe in the quality of our staff and the available pool of talent in each local market.